Helpline Freephone Range Terms and Conditions

 3. Helplines provided by private companies, including trading arms of charities, are not eligible for Scheme benefits.

 4. The services offered by the helpline must be consistent with the Scheme's aim to protect the confidentiality of callers to helplines operating in the fields of health, education and social welfare.

 5. An HLP member may apply for more than one HFR number at the same time or separately.
-The purpose of each individual freephone number must be clearly explained and must fulfill the eligibility criteria.
+The purpose of each individual freephone number must be clearly explained and must fulfil the eligibility criteria.

 6. All applications must be made on the Helplines Partnership HFR application form and approved by HLP.

-7. HFR number fees (application fee and annual fee) are chargeable for each 0808 80 line and are due on presentation of an invoice.
+7. HFR number fees (application fee and annual fee) are chargeable for each 0808 80 line and are due on the presentation of an invoice.